shinesolutions/packer-aem/docs/upgrade-guide.md

 * The `secretsmanager:GetSecretValue` permission is now optional, it's only needed when using AWS Secrets Manager to store the TLS certificate private key, it's not needed when an S3 bucket is used
 * Re-add `aws.aem_certs_base` configuration property and it's only needed when S3 bucket is used to store the TLS certificate private key
+* Add AWS Systems Manager Parameter Store parameters containing the content of the License file.
+The previous S3 file option is available as a fallback

 ### To 3.4.0